atapas/colorpicker-pwa/README.md

 Feel free to contribute by opening an issue if there's any bug in this application.
 You are also welcome to add features to it like:

 - Make the update alert better.
-Right now I use browser windo alert.
+Right now I use browser's window alert.
 - Build a better caching startegy.
 Right now, it uses `Cache Only` strategy.
 - You can use faker to generate the data and cache.
 The faker code is present already.
 - Whatever you think can make this app helpsful and useful for people learning PWA.